 Of course, you’ll be able to taste the well-known Greek gyros while visiting the most important cities, but lunch in a mountain village will be a completely genuine experience of flavor and hospitality.

 Just stop whenever you see a small taverna, you will be told the specials of the day and, trust me, no matter what you choose, you will be amazed at the fresh ingredients and unique taste of homemade olive oil, abundant herbs, and the tender meats.

 And if you’re a vegetarian, there’s no need to worry, the Cretan diet offers an endless variety of greens and vegetables baked in pies, cooked in tomato sauce, or simply prepared with olive oil, sea salt, and lemon.

 There are so many activities and things to see and eat in Crete that I’ve added a few more to the list.

 No matter where in the world you are, one of the best ways to discover the local culture is through its tastes, aromas, and dishes.
 And on Crete, flavors are really simple and authentic but full of nuances that will seduce any palate.

-Any trip to Crete can feed your wanderlust and ignite your imagination since the initial planning phase.
-The more you read about the island, the more things you’ll want to experience!
+Any trip to Crete can feed your wanderlust and ignite your imagination from the initial planning phase.
+The more you read about the island, the more things you’ll want to experience.